Rebecca Belmore

-Rebecca Belmore DFA (born March 22, 1960) is a Canadian interdisciplinary Anishinaabekwe artist who is notable for politically conscious and socially aware performance and installation work.
+Rebecca Belmore (born March 22, 1960) is an interdisciplinary Anishinaabekwe artist from Canada who is notable for politically conscious and socially aware performance and installation work.
 She is Ojibwe and a member of Obishikokaang (Lac Seul First Nation).
-Belmore currently lives in Toronto, Ontario.
+Belmore lives in Toronto, Ontario.

 Belmore has performed and exhibited nationally and internationally since 1986.
 Her work focuses on issues of place and identity, and confronts challenges for First Nations People.
 Her work addresses history, voice and voicelessness, place, and identity.
 Her work, be it sculpture, video, or photographic in nature, is performance-based.
 To address the politics of representation, Belmore's art strives to invert or subvert official narratives, while demonstrating a preference for the use of repetitive gestures and natural materials.
 Belmore's art reveals a long-standing commitment to politics and how they relate to the construction of identity and ideas of representation.
 She has exhibited across Canada, the US, Mexico, Cuba and Australia.